pforderique/RemoteControlDesktop/README.md

 ## About

-A web app that allows you to control your computer (mouse and keyboard) directly from your phone!
+A web app that allows you to control your Windows computer (mouse and keyboard) directly from your phone!

 ## How it works